On May 31, a tanker-truck bombing in Kabul, Afghanistan, killed more than 150 people, in the worst suicide bombing since the Taliban’s 2001 ouster.

-Salamkhail is working as a graduate intern at a retail pharmacy in Northern Virginia while studying for her North American Pharmacist Licensure Examination (NAPLEX), which she will likely take in September.
-And while she’s willing to see her pharmacy career progress in a wide variety of directions, she knows that she will always work on behalf of her native country and people in need around the world; her dedication to doing both is what took her to Afghanistan for the first time in two decades.
+While Salamkhail is willing to see her pharmacy career progress in a wide variety of directions, she knows that she will always work on behalf of her native country and people in need around the world; her dedication to doing both is what took her to Afghanistan for the first time in two decades.

 Aside from helping during the bombing’s aftermath, she also discussed the prospect of book donation to a public nursing school in Afghanistan, facilitated by Afghan Medical Professionals Association of America (AMPAA), of which she is a member.
 “This organization has been working to help patients in the United States as well as inside Afghanistan.
 My role as a member enables me to act as a bridge between healthcare professionals in both countries.
 I actively look for volunteering opportunities to work collaboratively with the healthcare professionals in Afghanistan.
 As a member, I will take an active part in AMPAA’s mission of establishing the means of telemedicine technology, a great phenomenon that could bring healthcare teams in both countries closer in real time, so they can work and discuss patient cases, surgeries and other issues.
 I am also a member of the American Pharmacists Association (APhA), hoping to initiate a student exchange program between Shenandoah School of pharmacy and the school of pharmacy in Afghanistan.”